Topics covered: Titration Curves and pH Indicators

 Now you can see that you could just go through and use that to get the pH at any value of m along this titration curve.

 And when you do that, let's show you what the result is, now what you see here is a set of data.

 I start at 20.
-And in going up in single volume units, 21, 22, 23 and 24, I am showing what the pH is at each of those choices of m.
+And I'm going up in single volume units, 21, 22, 23, and 24, I am showing what the pH is at each of those choices of m.

 And I have gone all the way from 20 to 60.

-And you take that dataset -- And then you can take a file, like the one I just showed you, which just had values of m and corresponding values of pH.
+And you take that data set -- And then you can take a file, like the one I just showed you, which just had values of m and corresponding values of pH.

 And you can go ahead and just plot that thing.